 - A. Prior to creating works using College resources, employees and students should direct intellectual property ownership questions to the appropriate Vice President. - B. Employees.
-If issues related to ownership of intellectual property arise and cannot be resolved informally, College employees may seek resolution through Policy - 3.3.8 Employee Grievance Policy.
-Prior to initiating litigation, both parties will participate in voluntary mediation before a neutral third-party mediator and will equally share the cost of such mediation. - C. Students.
-If issues related to ownership of intellectual property arise and cannot be resolved informally, College students may seek resolution through Policy 5.3.6 Student Grievance Policy.
+If issues related to ownership of intellectual property arise and cannot be resolved informally, College employees may seek resolution through Policy 3.3.8 Employee Grievance Policy.
+Prior to initiating litigation, both parties will participate in voluntary mediation before a neutral third-party mediator will participate in voluntary mediation before a neutral third-party mediator and will equally share the cost of such mediation.

+C. Students.
+If issues related to ownership of intellectual property arise and cannot be resolved informally, College students may seek resolution through Policy 5.3.6 - Student Grievance Policy.
 Prior to initiating litigation, both parties will participate in voluntary mediation before a neutral third-party mediator and will equally share the cost of such mediation.